dror27/dk-shack/vol3/songs/en/Not Thinking About Tomorrow..md

 There I was, undetected \
 Running like the fire \
-I was deeply unalerted \
+I was deeply un-alerted \
 To what was going inside your mind \
 \
 All them thoughts were wondering \